ServiceStack/locode/www/docs/code-first.md

 We've walked through a simple example of how to create CRUD APIs for our `Booking` RDBMS table which Locode uses to power its instant CRUD UI letting your App users start managing its data immediately.

-This just touches on some of the basic functionality in Locode, next we'll explore the different ways we can annotate your services and data model to customize its behavior & appearance and enlist enhanced functionality using the large number of composable built-in [declarative C# attributes](/docs/declarative).
+This touches on some basic functionality to get started in Locode, next we'll explore its declarative dev model with the different ways you can annotate your services and data model to customize its behavior & appearance and enhance it with additional functionality using the available composable built-in [declarative C# attributes](/docs/declarative).